fenok/react-router-typesafe-routes/README.md

 const routes = {
     MAIN: route(
         // Any string that react-router can work with
-        // Path params type for build is inferred as {}
+        // Path param type for build is inferred as {}
         path("/main"),
         // No query on this route
         null,